xltrail/git-xl/README.md

 Git xltrail is an open-source Git command line extension for managing Excel workbook files in Git.

-The extension makes `git diff` and `git merge` work for Excel workbooks (xls, xlt, xla, xlam, xlsx, xlsm, xlsb, xltx, xltm file formats).
+The extension makes `git diff` and `git merge` work for Excel workbooks (xls, xlt, xla, xlam, xlsx, xlsm, xlsb, xltx, xltm).
 Git xltrail does not require Excel as it works directly on the workbook file.

-With Git xltrail installed, Git can compare and merge Excel workbook files just like any other source code file.
+With Git xltrail installed, Git can diff and merge Excel workbook files just like any other source code file.

 It is written in Python, with pre-compiled binaries available for Windows.